 What's happened

-Tippecanoe Superior Court Judge Steven Meyer and his wife Kimberly were shot at their Lafayette home on Sunday.
-Both are in stable condition.
-The suspect remains at large, and authorities are investigating motives amid community concern for judge safety.
+Tippecanoe Superior Court Judge Steven Meyer and his wife Kimberly were shot at their Lafayette home on Sunday after a suspect knocked on the door claiming to have their dog.
+Both are in stable condition, and authorities are actively searching for the shooter.
+The motive remains unknown.

 What's behind the headline?